Student Life and Services

 The Title IX coordinators are responsible for coordinating the university's compliance with and responsibilities under Title IX.
 Major duties include, but are not limited to, the following:

-• being available to meet with students who believe sexual harassment or assault has occurred
+• Being available to meet with students who believe sexual harassment or assault has occurred

-• ensuring that complaints are handled in accordance with established practices and standards
+• Ensuring that complaints are handled in accordance with established practices and standards

-• personal investigation of the incident or oversight of that investigation
+• Personal investigation of the incident or oversight of that investigation

 Rhosetta Rhodes